simbav911/dart-naujas-btcz.rock/content/en/news/2021-06-29-z-brain-meeting-on-july-10-2021.md

 image: "/images/news/team-400x250.png"
 ---

 The date for the next Z-Brain Meeting has changed : 10-July-2021.

-Mark your calendars and join the next Z-BRAIN meeting. -Learn everything about the top truly Community driven Cryptocurrency Project. -Discuss with the developers and the other BITCOINZ members. -Be a... read more
+Mark your calendars and join the nextZ-BRAINmeeting.

+-Learn everything about the top trulyCommunity drivenCryptocurrency Project.

+-Discuss with the developers and the other BITCOINZ members.

+-Be a part of this unique puzzle ofdecentralizeddevelopment for a better world with freedom & equality.

+Stay tuned for the invitation links !